airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 to program with.
 For information about the Linux C library, see the manual at http://www.gnu.org/software/libc/manual/

-Remember that EAX-INDEXED holds the system call numbers, and that the return values and error codes are also stored in EAX.
+Remember that *%eax* holds the system call numbers, and that the return values and error codes are also stored in *%eax*.
 PERCENTeax PERCENTebx PERCENTecx PERCENTedx

 <table style="width:97%;">
 <caption>Important Linux System Calls</caption>